liesnikov/extensible-elaborator/paper/main.md

 \begin{abstract}

-We present a new design for compilers for dependently-typed languages based on the idea of open datatype for constraints.
+We present a new design for compilers for dependently-typed languages based on the idea of an open datatype for constraints.
-This allows for more compact base elaborator implementation while enabling extensions to the type system.
+This allows for a more compact base elaborator implementation while enabling extensions to the type system.
 We don't require modifications to the core of type-checker, therefore preserving safety of the language.

 \end{abstract}